ddeemerpurdue/Bin_Processing/README.md

 +-- input
 +-- workflow

-#### Configuration directory:
+**Configuration directory:**
 Inside this directory there should be 2 files:
 ---
-### 1. config.yaml
+1. config.yaml
-This contains multiple variables needed for the pipeline.
+- This contains multiple variables needed for the pipeline.
 ---

 ---
-### 2. cluster.json
+2. cluster.json
-This file contains information for submitting the snakemake pipeline to a SLURM manager.
+- This file contains information for submitting the snakemake pipeline to a SLURM manager.
 ---

 #### Input directory:
 ./input